 Course Description

-Getting Psychological Flexibility and Creative Problem Solving Going in the Classroom with the ACT Matrix
+Getting Psychological Flexibility & Creative Problem Solving Going in the Classroom with the ACT Matrix

-Leave the course with a functional tool that you can use immediately.
+• Leave with a functional tool you can implement immediately

 Educator, Psychologist and Psychological Flexibility Consultant